Yes—she turns and burns! And has a wildly successful partnership with her lovely horse Switch.

 How do you help Switch stay comfortable in the trailer, at new places, on the road?

-I am really fortunate that Switch loves to travel as much as I do, and he settles in very well no matter what part of the world we are in.
+I am really fortunate that Switch loves to travel as much as I do, and he settles in very well no matter what part of the world we are visiting.
 I always try to set up his portable electric fence so he can sleep as much as he needs.
-We always keep hay in front of all of the horses and also try to stop every few hours and let them rest their legs and have a drink.
+We keep hay in front of all of the horses and try to stop every few hours and let them rest their legs and have a drink.

 How do you balance college life and the rodeo circuit?